IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 ## Introduction

+This document explains how to define compiler and other options when building a program or subset of programs with zAppBuild.
 Building mainframe application programs requires configuring various parameters and options for the different build steps, such as the pre-compile, compile, or link-edit step.
 For example, an application can contain COBOL programs that need to be link edited with the option `NCAL` or without the option `NCAL` for different purposes.
 An override may be required for any build parameter for the various build steps like compile parameters, bind parameters, link edit parameters, and so on.

-In existing mainframe toolchains, this customization is performed by assigning a type to the application artifact.
+In existing mainframe toolchains, this customization is performed by assigning a type to the application artifact[^1].
 This *type* is often used to specify the build parameters and options for an entire **subgroup** of application artifacts.
 Additionally, it allows that an application program might have some individual overrides as well.

 Generally, each build parameter for an application artifact will either have a default value or an override of the default value.